Polaris RZR Lawsuit

 Polaris RZR Attorneys

-Nadrich & Cohen’s Polaris RVR Attorneys and its legal teams continue to investigate and pursue claims on behalf of Polaris ATV victims and their families.
+Nadrich & Cohen Accident Injury Lawyers’ Polaris RVR legal team continue to investigate and pursue claims on behalf of Polaris ATV victims and their families.
 We believe that Polaris knew about the potential fire risk long before the product was recalled and taken off the market.
 We have a team of aggressive attorneys who have extensive experience pursuing defective product claims against some of the world’s largest corporations.

 Our legal teams have previously pursued Yamaha Rhino ATV injury claims on behalf of victims and their families.
 Our teams have assembled a group of experts, lawyers and paralegals who have experience pursuing defective ATV, motorcycle and vehicle claims.